mpontus/100-days-of-code/log.md

 **Thoughts**: I'm trying a new approach where I write non-functioning tests for everything that I plan to do at some point.
 Any thoughts and research subjects that come to mind during that process go into TODO list.
 I feel like it keeps me focused, and gives much needed perspective.

+### Day 45: September 1, 2017

+**Today's Progress**: Implemented installEslintPlugin module along with some utilities.

+**Thoughts**: I'm very satisfied with my new approach.
+Especially because it prevents me from thinking too deep about the current problem, which would have taken me out of the flow.
+I feel like I accomplished much today, including all the new TODO items.